shyXguybyte/Flutter-Auth-with-JWT/README.md

-# Flutter-Auth-with-JWT
+# Flutter User Authentication and Authorization with JWT 🔐
 A generic login and registration logic for Flutter applications with a simple UI.
-This project utilizes JWT authentication, ensuring proper authorization for every request.
-The backend is implemented in ASP.NET (not included in this repository)
+This project utilizes JWT Authorization and user credentials for Authentication with email and password, and registers with unique username, email and password .
+The backend is implemented in ASP.NET (not included in this repository but the code can be utilized with different backend services)